Skarlso/blogsource/content/blog/2022-06-26-hacking-on-capa.md

 ## Implementation Time

 Alright.
-With these things out of the way, it was time to get acquainted with he source code.
+With these things out of the way, it was time to get acquainted with the source code.

 ### Approaching an unknown codebase